-The filtered and trimmed reads are subsampled to at most 100,000 pairs. de novo assemby is performed using Trinity.
-SPAdes is also offered as an alternative de novo assembler.
+The filtered and trimmed reads are subsampled to at most 100,000 pairs. de novo assemby is performed using SPAdes.
 Reference-assisted assembly improvements follow (contig scaffolding, orienting, etc.) with MUMMER and MUSCLE or MAFFT.
 Gap2Seq is used to seal gaps between scaffolded de novo contigs with sequencing reads.